willemw12/get_iplayer_downloader/README.md

     ./uninstall.sh

-If the python 2 executable name is python2, then modify the scripts accordingly.

 ### Installing on Debian/Ubuntu

+__Warning: this does not work in Python 3.
+Distutils command "bdist_deb" is not available for Python 3__

 To build and install as a .deb file:

-    # Install build and package tools
+    # Install build and package tools (Python 2)
     sudo apt-get install python-stdeb

     # Create a .deb file in directory deb_dist from Python setuptools (distutils) files
     sudo rm *.deb
-    python setup.py --command-packages=stdeb.command bdist_deb
+    python3 setup.py --command-packages=stdeb.command bdist_deb

     # Install the .deb file
     sudo dpkg -i deb_dist/python-get-iplayer-downloader_*_all.deb